OrpheusGr/Discord-IRC-Bridge/README.md

-# DiscIRC-Relay
+# Discord-IRC-Bridge
-An IRC &lt;-> Discord Relay that creates an IRC client for a Discord User and uses a Discord webhook to post IRC messages to Discord, faking a Discord user for better readability.
+An IRC <-> Discord Bridge.
+Each Discord user of a chosen channel gets a unique IRC client.
+IRC messages are sent through a webhook, making them look almost like real Discord Users (with a bot tag).
+To run this you'll need to have a clone exception set up on your IRCd's config or one to be requested from the IRC network's opers.

 ## Requirements
 A minimum of Python 3.5